 - The MLA only covers loans for consumer credit. - The MLA's definition of consumer credit was formerly limited to closed-end credit for payday loans, auto title loans, and tax refund anticipation loans. - However, the recent changes to the MLA added many more types of loans to the definition of consumer credit.
 Don't let any lenders fool you into thinking that only the earlier three loans are covered. - Credit cards do NOT have to follow the requirements of the MLA until October 3, 2017.
-That date could be extended for another year.

-• Consumer credit is credit used primarily for personal, family, or household purposes AND is either:

-- Subject to a finance charge; OR - A finance charge is just a fee that you have to pay when someone gives you a loan or otherwise extends credit to you. - o Described in a written agreement that it is to be paid in more than four installments. - This means that your agreement can't be verbal and you are required to make more than four installments (which may be made weekly, monthly, etc.). - Keep in mind that the MLA doesn't cover all types of credit.
+That date could be extended for another year. - Consumer credit is credit used primarily for personal, family, or household purposes AND is either: - Subject to a finance charge; OR - A finance charge is just a fee that you have to pay when someone gives you a loan or otherwise extends credit to you. - o Described in a written agreement that it is to be paid in more than four installments. - This means that your agreement can't be verbal and you are required to make more than four installments (which may be made weekly, monthly, etc.). - Keep in mind that the MLA doesn't cover all types of credit.
 There are five types of loans that are NOT covered by the MLA: - Home mortgage loans; - Auto finance loans that are secured by the vehicle; - A loan is "secured" by the vehicle if the lender has a legal right to repossess the car if the borrower does not make the agreed-upon payments. - This does NOT include title pawns because they are not used to finance a vehicle's purchase.
 Title pawns are still covered by the MLA. - Loans for the purchase of personal property that are secured by that property; - Any loan that is not covered by the Truth in Lending Act (TILA) (also known as "Regulation Z," 32 C.F.R.
-226.3, etc.); AND - There are seven types of loans that are not covered by TILA, including business loans and student loans. - Just to be clear, if a loan is not covered by TILA, it is also not covered by the MLA. - \circ Any loan taken out by a borrower who is not covered by MLA. - The MLA now covers both open-end and closed-end credit.
-See the chapter on Loans and Credit for a definition of these terms.
+226.3, etc.); AND - There are seven types of loans that are not covered by TILA, including business loans and student loans. - Just to be clear, if a loan is not covered by TILA, it is also not covered by the MLA. - o Any loan taken out by a borrower who is not covered by MLA.